RWTH-EBC/FiLiP/README.md

 ## Getting started

-The following section shortly describes use of the library.
+The following section shortly describes how to use the library.

 ### Prerequisites